adeira/universe/src/sx/README.md

 const styles = sx.create({
   aaa: {
     unknownProperty: 'red', // Flow error: `unknownProperty` is not a CSS property
-    zIndex: '10', // Flow error: should be number instead
+    zIndex: '10', // Flow error: should be number (or 'auto') instead
     alignContent: 'unknown', // Flow error: value `unknown` is not alowed for CSS `align-content` },
 });